 Tbilisi is the capital and largest city in Georgia; located in the southern Caucasus region at the border of Europe and Asia located between the Caspian and Black Sea.
 Tbilisi is home to SDSU partner institutions, Tbilisi State University and Ilia State University which are both situated east of the city center and Mtkvari River.
 Georgia's unique geography and rich cultural and political history contribute to a rewarding study abroad experience.

-Chemistry 100, Introduction to General Chemistry
+Chemistry 200, General Chemistry

-Chemistry 232, Organic Chemistry
+Chemistry 251, Analytical Chemistry

-Chemistry 410A, Physical Chemistry
+Chemistry 410B, Physical Chemistry

 Chemistry 417, Advanced Physical Chemistry Laboratory

 Chemistry 427, Inorganic Chemistry Laboratory

 Computer Science 237, Machine Organization and Assembly Language

 Aerospace Engineering 220, Dynamics (same as Mechanical Engineering 220, Dynamics)